salesforcecli/plugin-lightning-dev/messages/lightning.dev.site.md

 To apply any other local changes not listed above, you must deploy them to your org using the `sf project deploy start` command.
 Then republish your site and restart the server for the Local Dev experience.

+If you run the command without flags, it displays a list of Experience Builder sites that it found in your local DX project for you to choose from.
+Use the --name flag to bypass the question.
+The command also asks if you want to enable Local Dev in your org if it isn't already.

 For more considerations and limitations, see the Lightning Web Components Developer Guide.

 # flags.name.summary

 Name of the Experience Builder site to preview.
-It has to match a site name from the current org.
+It must match a site name from the current org.

 # flags.get-latest.summary